This page contains the information you need to obtain your Ham Radio License, formally called a Certificate of Profiency in Amateur Radio in Canada.

 - University of Waterloo Radio Club’s Study Guide (pdf)

-- Annapolis Valley ARC course study resources
+- Annapolis Valley ARC course study resources is a set of companion materials to the Coax Publications Guide

 There are three levels of examinations in Canada, the Basic, Advanced, and the Morse Code Qualification.
 The Basic and Advanced examinations are multiple choice tests with a 70% pass/fail criteria.
 Additionally, an 80% on the Basic test gives the candidate privileges of Basic Qualification with honours.
 The Morse Code test involves sending and receiving Morse Code at no less than 5wpm for 3 minutes.